 Web design and development are interchangeable phrases.
-Almost every web design, digital, and marketing agency claims they offer both services.
-Most of them have the capability, either in-house or working with partners, to deliver other project elements for a client.
+Almost every web design agency/digital marketing agency claims they offer both services.
+Most of them have the capability, either in-house or to work with partners and deliver other project elements for a client.

-Although these words are used interchangeably, they mean two distinct elements of designing and building a website.
+Although people use website design and development words interchangeably, they mean two distinct elements of designing and building a custom website.

 Website design refers to how a website looks and feels.
-All of the design aspects, including the user experience, how web visitors navigate through the website, and how the design impacts web visitor outcomes.
+The design aspects include the user experience, how web visitors navigate the website, and how the design impacts web visitor outcomes.
 For example, do you want web visitors to buy something on the site where you need an e-commerce feature?
 Is the website a lead generation magnet?
 If you consider gathering your leads through an email course, how should the page look?
 In which case, a designer needs to create a landing page that attracts potential buyers into your companies sales funnel.

 Web designers use various tools and technology solutions to design websites.
 Some of the most popular include Adobe InDesign and Photoshop, and InVision.
+They also use code like HTML and CSS (Cascading Style Sheets).
 During the design process, skilled designers should maintain regular contact with clients to ensure they’re getting what they want.
-The overall appearance is aligned around brand guidelines and other design assets.

 Designers are also referred to as front-end developers or UX/UI designers, since much of the work is now focused on the user experience and how a website looks and feels.